abdishakur54/hide_menu_user/README.rst

 Maintainer
 ==========
-This module is maintained by Cybrosys Technologies.
+This module is maintained by Miig Solution.

-For support and more information, please visit https://www.cybrosys.com
+For support and more information, please visit https://www.miigsolution.so

 Further information
 ===================